Square-integrable representations and the coadjoint action of solvable Lie groups: Abstract

 \section{Abstract}

-In terms of the bijective Puk\'anszky correspondence between the generalized orbits of the coadjoint action and the quasi-equivalence classes of normal representations of solvable Lie groups, we determine the orbits that correspond to square-integrable representations.
-We then characterize the type~I property of square integrable representations in terms of the coadjoint action and we prove that the isolated points of the primitive ideal space are type~I when the nilradical has codimension 1.
-This fact does not hold true for codimension $>2$, as shown by specific examples of solvable Lie groups that have dense coadjoint orbits which are not locally closed.
-The case of the 2-codimensional nilradical is left open.
+We characterize the square-integrable representations of (con\-nect\-ed, simply connected) solvable Lie groups in terms of the generalized orbits of the coadjoint action.
+We prove that the normal representations corresponding, via the Puk\'anszky correspondence, to open coadjoint orbits are type I, not necessarily square-integrable representations.
+We show that the quasi-equivalence classes of type~$\I$ square-integrable representations are in bijection with the simply connected open coadjoint orbits, and the existence of an open coadjoint orbit guarantees the existence of a compact open subset of the space of primitive ideals of the group.
+When the nilradical has codimension~1, we prove that the isolated points of the primitive ideal space are always of type~$\I$.
+This is not always true for codimension greater than 2, as shown by specific examples of solvable Lie groups that have dense, but not locally closed, coadjoint orbits.